4 Times Square: Condé Nast cafeteria

 Frank Gehry designed an employee cafeteria on the fourth floor for Condé Nast.
-The cafeteria was Gehry's first New York City project since, prior to designing the space, Gehry had had difficulty gaining any major commissions.
+The cafeteria was Gehry's first New York City project; prior to designing the space, Gehry had had difficulty gaining any major commissions.
 Gehry had been friends with Condé Nast CEO Samuel Irving Newhouse Jr., who offered to hire Gehry for the interior design of Condé Nast's offices, a role that Gehry declined.
 When the cafeteria opened in 2000, it was directed by Sean J. Killeen and a staff of 53.
 The space was given several nicknames, such as "the Commissary" and "the Aquarium".
-The main cafeteria covered 10800 ft2 and could fit 260 people.
+The main cafeteria covered 10800 ft2 and could fit more than 250 people.
 Next to the main cafeteria were four smaller dining rooms and an auditorium with 85 seats.
 The private dining rooms could fit 70.
 The New York Daily News said that James Truman, Condé Nast's editorial director, "spent months thinking about nothing else" during the design of the cafeteria.
 The cafeteria reportedly cost $30 to $35 million.

 The main cafeteria measures 13 ft 2 in tall.
 It was originally decorated with serpentine blue-titanium walls, as well as a ceiling with blue-titanium panels and hanging white shapes.
 The floor was made of plywood, but it was resurfaced in linoleum by 2002 because Condé Nast editors' high heels kept damaging the floor.
 Most of the seats were initially in 39 upholstered-leather booths with yellow elliptical wooden tables.
 The booths were slightly lifted on concrete podiums clad with wood, and the pathways through the cafeteria varied in elevation depending on the booths' height.
 Each booth is divided by angled glass partitions that measure 3650 mm tall, 1200 mm wide, and about 22 mm thick and weighing 360 kg apiece.
 The panes are held in place by metal grommets at the top and bottom.
 It took one year for Gehry and the glass workers to determine how to bend the glass into a three-dimensional shape.
 Gehry used CATIA software to modify the glass.
 The partitions in the private dining rooms were sandblasted and were designed with overlaps.
 A model of part of the dining area was fabricated in Italy before being shipped to New York City.

 After Condé Nast moved out during 2014, the cafeteria was unused for five years.
 Studios Architecture renovated the dining room, which reopened in 2018 as a tenant-only food hall operated by Claus Meyer.
 The floors were resurfaced in white oak; the leather seats and tables were replaced; and the titanium walls were covered with curving sheetrock and plaster.
 A set of test kitchens was turned into a reception area for an adjacent conference room.
 The northwestern western section of the cafeteria, which had once contained mechanical space behind the MarketSite sign, was converted into a garden room with a full-height green wall containing 2,200 plants.
 Seating capacity was increased to 300 during the renovation.